sdgluck/docs.humio.com/content/administration/digest-rules.md

 rules to all existing segments to allow searching existing data too if a node should stop working.
 If any data is present on only one node, then queries will get warnings saying "Segment files missing, partial results".
-Make your http-load-balancer know about more tha one node in the cluster, preferably all of them.
+Make your http-load-balancer know about more the one node in the cluster, preferably all of them.
 Make sure you cluster has the CPU power required to handle the fail-over: It should be running at well below 50% utilization normally.